nickbadlose/muzz/README.md

 1 million users :) This query will definitely suffice for the time being.
 Also adding filters will improve the execution time as we filter the users before joining with the swipe table.

+I've also added a LIMIT of 50 despite not being in the specs, since returning all users is bad, the nice thing about the discover endpoint is that pagination isn't necessary since we exclude swiped users, it basically self paginates if you simply add a limit.
+In reality, this limit would be client provided.

 **NOTE** - if you wish to test queries with more users, you can edit this [file](./scripts/go/migrations/seed_test_data/1_seed_random_data.up.sql) to use another number instead of the 10000 users we are using for analysis, the golang-migrate library we are using for migrations doesn't support query parameters, so you will need to manually edit it.